prplecake/jrgnsn.net/content/posts/2025-03-30-windows-update-error-0x80070780/index.md

 These last two months a couple of the servers I maintain at work were failing to install the monthly update rollup.
-Usually when updates start failing, we tend to reach for a server rebuild instead of troubleshooting the black box that can be Windows Updates - after all the error messages and codes they display to end users aren't exactly... descriptive.
+Usually when updates start failing, we tend to reach for a server rebuild instead of troubleshooting the black box that can be Windows Updates -- after all the error messages and codes they display to end users aren't exactly... descriptive.
 This particular error code doesn't make [Microsoft's list of common errors and mitigation](https://learn.microsoft.com/en-us/troubleshoot/windows-client/installing-updates-features-roles/common-windows-update-errors).

-Our first occurance of this error started with our February maintenance, performed in early March.
+Our first occurrence of this error started with our February maintenance, performed in early March.
 Time got away from me and I didn't find the time to troubleshoot or rebuild the affected servers in March... until March maintenance.